Model reduction in acoustic inversion by artificial neural network: Model selections, inverse problem and modelling error

 where the model $\accurate{A}$ and the corresponding parameter vector $\accurate{v}$ approximate the true physical model as well as possible.
 This model, however, is computationally demanding and the use of it in inverse problem solution is not desirable.
 To overcome this, a less accurate forward model, also called as {\em surrogate model}, is chosen and is written in the form

-where $\fast{A}$ is a very approximative forward model and $\fast{y}$ is the corresponding data vector.
-Here the parameter vector $\fast{v} = P\meas{v}$, where the operator $P$ projects the true $\meas{v}$ to the lower dimensional basis of the surrogate model.
+where $\fast{A}$ is {computationally light, and, in many cases less accurate,} forward model and $\fast{y}$ is the corresponding data vector.
+Here the parameter vector {$\fast{v} = P\accurate{v}$}, where the operator $P$ projects {$\accurate{v}$} to the lower dimensional basis of the surrogate model.